openflighthpc/docs.openflighthpc.org/docs/docs/flight-environment/use-flight/flight-user-suite/flight-silo/silos.md

 A silo is a storage space that is the same regardless of platform used.
 Even though a silo may appear as a directory in your cloud storage, it is highly recommended that a silo should **only** be managed by the command line tool.

+## OpenFlight Silo

+The Flight Silo tool comes with the `openflight` silo, this is a read-only silo that provides some example files & software.
+So long as the [AWS platform](index.md#setting-up-platforms) is prepared then the `openflight` repository can be interacted with to pull files and software.

 ## Creating and Adding Silos

 To create a silo use the command `flight silo repo create`.
 This will take you through a series of questions: